PabloVallbona/ada-template-website/crisis.md

 * **Non-ESG Mean Return:** -0.14%

 While the cumulative lines both trend down as excepted, the Non-ESG portfolio experienced sharper drops.
 The ESG portfolio's "quality bias" (companies with better governance and balance sheets) likely dampened the blow of the economic shutdown.
 This time, being great and conscious paid off again.
+These results give differnent results than the boxplot analysis where non-ESG seemed to perform better.
+It can be explained because while the non ESG portfolio had better 'typical' days (higher median), its bad days were catastrophic, dragging down its overall average.
+So ESG was less exciting, but safer.

 ### Round 3: Russia Goes Rogue (2022)